Brazil court blocks sale of Petrobras fuels distribution unit

 BR Distribuidora is one of the most coveted assets put up for sale by Petrobras.
 It operates more than 7,000 filling stations across Brazil.

-Petrobras said later on Monday that the sale process is being conducted in a way to guarantee extensive competition and that it plans to appeal the court's decision.

-Reporting by Marcelo Teixeira and Roberto Samora; Editing by Daniel Flynn and James Dalgleish
+Petrobras did not immediately respond to a request for comment.
+(Reporting by Marcelo Teixeira and Roberto Samora; Editing by Daniel Flynn and Peter Cooney)